pweingar/BASIC816/C256Mgr/Readme.txt

 and display the contents of a memory location by its label: c256mgr -p <port> -l <label file> -v <label> -c <count of bytes in hex>

+If you have a 64TASS label file (*.lbl), you can provide that as an option and display the contents of a memory location by deferencing the pointer at a location in the label file: c256mgr -p <port> -l <label file> -d <label> -c <count of bytes in hex>

 The count of bytes is optional and defaults to 16.

 =====